AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 Note that you can only use the SdsTypeCodes of SdsType properties that can be ordered (``DateTime`` or numbers, for example) as a secondary index.

 ## Interpolation and extrapolation
-The InterpolationMode, ExtrapolationMode, and [PropertyOverrides](#propertyoverrides) can be used to determine how a specific SdsStream reads data.
+The InterpolationMode, ExtrapolationMode, and [SdsStreamPropertyOverride object](#sdsstreampropertyoverride) can be used to determine how a specific SdsStream reads data.
 These read characteristics are inherited from the SdsType if they are not defined at the SdsStream level.

-## ``SdsStreamPropertyOverride`` object
+## ``SdsStreamPropertyOverride``
-PropertyOverride provides a way to override interpolation behavior and unit of measure for individual SdsType Properties for a specific SdsStream.
+``SdsStreamPropertyOverride`` object provides a way to override interpolation behavior and unit of measure for individual SdsType Properties for a specific SdsStream.

 The ``SdsStreamPropertyOverride`` object has the following structure: